MichaelMwai/movie-app/README.md

 ---

+## Setup

+1. Create a `.env` file in the root of the project.
+2. Add the following environment variables:

 ## 📩 **Contact Me**

 Feel free to reach out for collaborations, job opportunities, or even a friendly chat about movies!